BjoernLudwigPTB/docker_nginx/README.md

 of all served URLs to `https://...` or just the way it is.

 # Build process
-The build process is comprised of few steps.
+The build process comprises few steps.

 ## Copy default config
 Copy [`app.conf`](./app.conf) to `/etc/nginx/conf.d/app.conf` of the image to